radcamp/radcamp.github.io/LatinAmerica2026/index.md

 </table>

 ## Acknowledgements
+RADCamp Latin America would not have been possible without important contributions to the workshop in providing us with facilities (classrooms), technological infrastructure (servers), and in general supportive camaraderie necessary to make such a huge undertaking a success.
+We gratefully acknowledge support of the following individuals:
+* Juan Arturo Nolazco Flores
+* Hugo Miguel González Hernández (RIP)
+* Enrique Pablos Gutiérrez
+* Manuel Francisco Daniel Flores
+* Luis Fernando Santiesteban Moreno
+* Pedro Manuel Cortés Esparza

 RADcamp Part I tutorial contributors: Sandra Hoffberg, Natalia Bayona Vasquez, and Travis Glenn.
 Many things we reference can be found on [badDNA.uga.edu](https://baddna.uga.edu)